Urgent Care

 After living in ‘the city’ for more than three years, we have finally arrived at an important milestone: we made our first visit to the local Urgent Care.
 You’d think with five children (some of whom view gravity as more of a guideline than a law), we’d be racking up “frequent-wounder” miles.

-Don’t get me wrong — we have not neglected our responsibility to patronize the local health-care establishments.
+Don’t get me wrong — we have not neglected our responsibility to patronize the local health-care establishments and home care systems like the Home Care Assistance in West Chester.
 Both Joshua and Daniel have spent time in the hospital for appendicitis; indeed, Daniel spent 7 full days in the hospital, racking up huge medical bills (hooray for medical insurance!).
 Even little Sarah started us off in this community with a scary emergency and hospital stay.
 For some reason, though, we’ve never brought our custom to the local Urgent Care branch.

 Daniel was very brave, and hardly said more than ‘ouch’ during the whole process.